-Ever since we bought this house with it’s tall three-sectioned staircase, I have dreamed of hanging a lush Christmas garland just like the ones I have admired in the movies for years.
+Ever since we first bought this house with it’s tall three-sectioned staircase, I have dreamed of hanging a lush Christmas garland just like the ones I have admired in movies for years.
 Unfortunately the handrail was positioned dangerously low, there were spindles missing everywhere and the newel posts were hacked unsympathetically by previous owners to accommodate a very 1970’s boxed-in look, urgh.

 Lots of work was needed to bring this staircase up to code and back to beauty, including stripping down the treads and risers to repaint ready for a smart new runner.
 So after 3 years of renovating this house, we finally completed all of the staircase renovation too, and at long last I have been able to hang a festive garland!